 Home Page of Dr. David A. Roffman (PhD, Physics)

 WHO READS THIS SITE?
 We did not start to look up the IP addresses of those who were reading this site until the fall of 2014.
-When we did we were surprised to see that readers fell into the following categories: (1) NASA and the U.S. military; (2) The Kremlin and other Russian sites (which are apparently associated with their space program); (3) European, Chinese and Japanese sites which are associated with universities interested in spaceflight.
-In eight cases we were able to make a direct link to the European Space Agency; as well as the German and Spanish Space Agencies.
-However immediately before and very much after the ESA's ExoMars 2016 crash there was a surge in readers from the Thales-Alena Space-Italy Group which was responsible for the entry and descent of ExoMars 2016; (4) university students looking for help with computer programming or basic physics, and (5) others who appear to be just the curious.
+When we did we were surprised to see that readers fell into the following categories: (1) NASA; (2) military personnel from the United States, United Kingdom, Australia, and Finland (likely associated the Finnish Meteorological Institute that created the pressure sensor for Mars Phoenix and MSL); (3) The Kremlin and other Russian sites (which are apparently associated with their space program); (4) European, Chinese and Japanese sites which are associated with universities interested in spaceflight.
+Immediately before and very much after the ESA's ExoMars 2016 Schiaparelli crash there was a surge in readers from the Thales-Alena Space-Italy Group which was responsible for the entry and descent of ExoMars 2016; (5) university students looking for help with computer programming or basic physics, and (6) others who appear to be just the curious.
 I don't maintain an active blog on this site.
 My father does on his MarsCorrect.com site.
-The Mars-related articles found here are usually carried on his site too, so unless you want to make a job offer to me, please contact him via his blog there or at his e-mail address at email@example.com.
-Note: now that I have my PhD in physics (after completing my postdoc at Yale) I am open to all job offers that are intellectually and financially rewarding
+The Mars-related articles found here are usually carried on his site too, so unless you want to make a job offer to me, please contact him via his blog there or at his e-mail address at firstname.lastname@example.org.
+Note: now that I have my PhD in physics I'm open to all job offers that are intellectually and financially rewarding.
+My first preference is to return to Florida, but I wil consider other locations - hopefully in the Southeastern part of the U.S.

 This site serves mostly as a place where I can maintain the data found, and like Wikipedia, make the data available to anyone in public or government domains who has an interest in science.
-For NASA the goal is to help them correct a serious shortfall in data analysis.
-I and my father are available to help NASA correct errors, but we will not support disinformation.
-As mentioned above, we are aware that this site is heavily monitored by the Russian Government.
-While they are welcome to read our material, we are not available to help them unless the decision is made to launch a joint U.S. - Russian manned mission to Mars.
-We are available to help other space non-Communist space agencies including those of Israel, India, Europe and Japan.
+For NASA the goal is to help them correct a serious shortfall in data analysis and to ensure that they provide accurate data to their U.S. competitor - SpaceX.

 MarsCorrect.Com Portal: The Mars-related articles on this DavidARoffman.Com site often require update in light of new findings from the Mars Science Laboratory Curiosity Rover.
-I do my best to keep this material current, but while I work on my PhD in solid state physics I don’t always have the time required to update the Mars articles.
+I do my best to keep this material current, but I don’t always have the time required to update the Mars articles.
 As such, since the end of March 2014 my father has been updating these particular articles and posting them on his site at MarsCorrect.Com.
 See The Table of Contents there and its links.
 Where differences exist between what is written there and what is found there, use the data at the newer site, however please be aware that my father may at times make some assertions about data interpretation that I have not yet seen, or do not agree with.
 Questions about information found there should be sent to him at MarsCorrect@gmail.com.

 Below: 14th International Mars Society Convention in Dallas, Texas (2011).
 Left to right: Pat Duggins, National Public Radio of Alabama; CNN Space Correspondent John Zarrella; David Roffman, and Barry Roffman

 MARS CORRECT: CRITIQUE OF ALL NASA MARS WEATHER DATA Note: Earlier versions of this report went under the titles of Martian Air Pressures Are far Higher Than NASA Asserts and also Higher Than Advertised Martian Air Pressure.
-This 950-page report was published on May 12, 2017.
+This 972-page report was published on June 29, 2017.

 Mars Society Presentation PowerPoint Summary of HIGHER THAN ADVERTISED MARTIAN AIR PRESSURE - Part 1 by David.
 Roffman.
 Posted September 9, 2012.